antoniomaffettjr/Capstone-Project-Education-Access-Insight-Dashboard/README.md

 # Capstone-Project-Education-Access-Insight-Dashboard
-This project explores global education access using World Bank data.
-It includes a FastAPI backend, SQLite database, and Streamlit dashboard to show trends in literacy, enrollment, and gender gaps, helping users understand educational inequalities around the world.
+This project analyzes global education access using data from the World Bank.
+We built a FastAPI backend, a SQLite database, and a Streamlit dashboard to visualize literacy rates, school enrollment, and gender gaps across countries.
+The goal is to help users explore educational inequalities around the world through clear visualizations and data-driven insights.